 Vice President and Chief Medical Officer at one of the world’s leading

-international research institutes, I discussed the inability of big
+international research institutes, we discussed the inability of big

-pharmaceutical companies to effectively discover and bring new drugs to the
+pharmaceutical companies to effectively discover or partner to bring new drugs to the

 of compounds, research and